Battleship Bismarck: Operation Rhine - May 1941

 Battleship Bismarck: Operation Rhine - May 1941 is a computer wargame published in 1987 by General Quarters Software.

 Gameplay

-Battleship Bismarck is a game in which one player is German Admiral Lutjens commanding the Bismarck to raid Atlantic commercial ships while the other player is British Admiral Tovey trying to sink the Bismarck.
+Battleship Bismarck is a game in which one player is German Admiral Lutjens commanding the battleship to raid Atlantic commercial ships while the other player is British Admiral Tovey trying to sink Bismarck.

 Reception

 Wyatt Lee reviewed the game for Computer Gaming World, and compared it to Action in the North Atlantic and stated that "players who like one of these games will definitely like the other."

 The book The PC Games Bible said that "The centre point is the recreation of the gunnery battle between the Bismarck and the HMS Hood and Prince of Wales, but unlimited 'what-if' scenarios can be created."